darktable-org/luadocs/content/lua.scripts.manual/scripts/examples/gettextExample.md

 xgettext recognises gettext.gettext as a function but not dt.gettext.gettext

 To create a .mo file run:
-msgfmt -v gettextExample.po -o gettextExample.mo
+`msgfmt -v gettextExample.po -o gettextExample.mo`

 ## Usage

-* require this script from your main lua file (Add 'require "gettextExample"' to luarc.)
+* start this script from script manager
-* copy the script to: .config/darktable/lua/
 * copy the gettextExample.mo to .config/darktable/lua/de_DE/LC_MESSAGES

 You need to start darktable with the Lua debug option: darktable -d lua